 Various ways to optimize First Contentful Paint include:

-- Lower your html size, serve other related contents dynamically after page load or during user interactions.
+Lower your html size, serve other related content dynamically after page load or during user interactions.

 Largest Contentful Paint [LCP], is related to First Contentful Paint [FCP].

 Here, we are interested in knowing how long it takes to fully render the largest element in the viewport.

 For websites with image banners, news websites, blogs, images are usually the largest element within the viewport and not text elements.